Kerry Carpenter Player Props: Tigers vs. Brewers

 Kerry Carpenter At The Plate

+- Carpenter leads Detroit in total hits (13) this season while batting .210 with eight extra-base hits.

+- In 44.4% of his games this year (eight of 18), Carpenter has picked up at least one hit, and in four of those games (22.2%) he recorded at least two.

-- In 17.6% of his games this season, he has gone deep, and 4.7% of his trips to the dish.
+- Looking at the 18 games he has played this season, he's homered in four of them (22.2%), and in 5.9% of his trips to the dish.

+- In four games this year (22.2%), Carpenter has picked up an RBI, and in three of those games (16.7%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- Carpenter has driven in a run in three games this season (17.6%), including two games with multiple runs batted in.
+- In six of 18 games this year, he has scored, including multiple runs once.

-- He has scored at least one run five times this season (29.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.